ModusMorris/Kirbys_Dreamland_RL/README.md

   `cd kirby-rl`
 2. Install the dependencies:
    `pip install -r requirements.txt`
-3. Place the Kirby.gb ROM file in the appropriate directory.
+3. Place the Kirby.gb ROM file to the Game folder.

 ### 🏋️ Run Training
 Start training the agent by running: